051022 4 B Opinion Piece Lo Website Article Header

 Five minutes with Queenie Lo - Transform magazine

-Queenie Lo, CEO of hospitality and retail design agency, UXUS, speaks to Transform magazine about diversity, equity and inclusion (DEI) in the retail and hospitality brand design space.
+Queenie Lo, CEO of hospitality and retail design agency, FutureBrand UXUS, speaks to Transform magazine about diversity, equity and inclusion (DEI) in the retail and hospitality brand design space.

 25 October, 2021